ShivSeth/Arduino_GSM/README.md

 # Arduino_GSM
-PROGRAMMABLE LOAD SHEDDING TIME MANAGEMENT for UTILITY DEPARTMENT Load shedding simply stated is a controlled temporary way of cutting power to parts of the country when there is not enough electricity to meet the needs of customers.
+PROGRAMMABLE LOAD SHEDDING TIME MANAGEMENT for UTILITY DEPARTMENT:
+Load shedding simply stated is a controlled temporary way of cutting power to parts of the country when there is not enough electricity to meet the needs of customers.
 This is as a result of a shortage of capacity and a high demand for electricity.

 At some particular time demand is at peak and at some time load eases off.
 Any problem on the system such as a breakdown at a power generation station or on a transmission line, can impact the supply to customers.
 When this happens, the system is unable to meet the demand of customers.
 Thus there was need to implement load shedding as a last resort.